 Instant quinoa oats dosa is my go-to recipe when I am craving my favorite South Indian food and do not have hours or days to plan ahead.
-This recipe uses quinoa instead of rice and does not require fermenting of the batter.
+This recipe uses quinoa instead of rice and does not require fermenting the batter.

-Over the years I have experimented with this recipe in a few ways adding and removing different lentils.
-Here is the 4 ingredient Instant Quinoa Dosa recipe that I make the most:
+Over the years, I have experimented with this recipe in a few ways, adding and removing different lentils.
+Here is the 4-ingredient Instant Quinoa Dosa recipe that I make the most:

 - Chana Dal - Helps make the dosa crispy